 - Breast cancer survival rates have increased, and the figure of deaths related to this disease is constantly decreasing, largely due to factors such as earlier detection, a unique personalized approach to treatment, and a more satisfying understanding of the disease.

 What Are the Stage of Breast Cancer ?

 Breast cancer can be classified into stages based on how large the tumor or tumors are and how much it has improved.
 Cancers that are large and/or have attacked nearby tissues are at a higher stage than cancers that are small and/or still contained in the breast.
-To stage breast cancer doctor need to know:
+For Staging breast cancer the Oncologist need to know:

 - If the cancer is invasive or noninvasive